Can I Sue My Wedding Photographer?

 Choose Your Wedding Photographer Carefully

 Not every experience is positive.
 Suppose your fiancée assigns you the responsibility of selecting your wedding photographer.
-You aren't really sure what to do, but you figure you can find a good one on social media or the internet.
+You start by looking for a bridal photographer in your area using social media and search engines.
 You visit a few websites and scroll through some of the photos you see.
 You find some photos that impress you and schedule an appointment to meet with the photographer in person.

-The big question on your mind is whether they are available on your wedding day.
-Your relief is overwhelming when they assure you they are.
-You talk generally about what you want and ask about their qualifications.
-You specifically remember them telling you that they have done dozens of weddings before, which you find reassuring.
-They email you a contract that you sign and then send them a $1,500 deposit with another $1,500 to be paid when you get the pictures.
+First, your photographer confirms they are available on your wedding day.
+You talk about what you want and ask about their qualifications.
+You specifically remember them telling you that they have done dozens of weddings before.
+They email you a contract that you sign.
+Then, you send them a $1,500 deposit with another $1,500 to be paid when you get the pictures.

-Your special day arrives.
-All of your fiancée's preparations for the wedding venue go great, but as far as the photographer goes, it's a fiasco.
+Your wedding day arrives.
+All of your fiancée's preparations for the wedding venue are perfect, but this is not the case for your photographer.
 They show up late.
-They miss part of the reception, claiming that they accidentally went to the wrong place.
-When you finally do receive your photos, months after the promised deadline, they look like the ringbearer took them.
-Your spouse cries when they see them.
+They miss part of the reception, claiming they accidentally went to the wrong venue.
+When you finally do receive your photos, months after the promised deadline, they look amateur and are out of focus.

 Your first possible claim would be for breach of contract.
 A contract is a bargained-for exchange of promises that a court will enforce.
 In general, you can have oral contracts or written contracts, although in some instances, a contract must be in writing.
 To establish a legally enforceable contract, you would need to show three elements: